The Post Office has stepped up its attempt to become one of the UK's biggest mortgage lenders.

 "Whilst there are existing 90% deals available, many remain out of reach for most borrowers because the rates are too high," said the Post Office's director of personal lending, Marco Hughes.

-"Instead, we're offering more affordable rates that will allow more borrowers the opportunity to take out a mortgage with a smaller deposit."'Not a computer'
+"Instead, we're offering more affordable rates that will allow more borrowers the opportunity to take out a mortgage with a smaller deposit."